 |America's trusted voice on money and business, Dave Ramsey is a personal money management expert and extremely popular national radio personality.
 His three New York Times best-selling books - Financial Peace, More Than Enough and The Total Money Makeover - have sold more than 6 million copies combined.
-His latest book, EntreLeadership: 20 Years of Practical Business Wisdom from the Trenches, will be released in September 2011.|
+His latest book is EntreLeadership: 20 Years of Practical Business Wisdom from the Trenches.|

 Read other financial blogs